Maarkiel/markyai/README.md

 ## Usage
 Add the bot to your Discord server and use the provided commands to manage your community efficiently.
 Create card files using specific commands to store and organize user information.

-For more detailed instructions, visit the repository [here](https://github.com/Maarkiel/